wp-plugins/wp-media-library-categories/readme.txt

 3. A dropdown of categories will show up in the media library

 == Changelog ==

+= 1.1 =
+* Add a link to media categories on the plugin page

 = 1.0 =
 * Initial release.